olivethree/carefullyprompt/README.md

 ## The CARe Framework

-The library is organized according to the CARe framework (Oliveira, 2025), with a focus on the Articulate stage:
+The library is organized according to the CARe framework, with a focus on the **Articulate** stage:

 ### C: Collect (Gather information/ideas & Plan your content)
 - **What it is:** Working with AI to efficiently gather and organize ideas and sources for your writing (e.g. finding sources through questions, brainstorming with AI)